Reinstatement and Renewal

 - Students who have used all of their drop options will be given one extra drop.

 - Students may be granted only one academic renewal.
-To be eligible for a degree after academic renewal is granted, students must complete a minimum of 24 credit hours at Iowa State University.
+To be eligible for a degree after academic renewal is granted, students must complete a minimum of 24 credit hours after re-enrolling at Iowa State University.

 - Students should discuss their desire to pursue academic renewal with an adviser in the college they wish to enter.